haugene/docker-transmission-openvpn/README.md

 ```

 As described in the "Run container from Docker registry" section, this will start a container with default settings.
 This means that you should have the folders "completed, incomplete and watch" in /your/storage/path, and pia-credentials.txt in /your/config/path.

-### But I want to provide my own Transmission settings!
-OK, so you're advanced.
-If you want to change the Transmission settings from the defaults, create your own settings.json file or base it on the default config.
-Then make the container use it by adding a folder called "transmission" in /your/config/path and place your settings.json there.

-On container startup it checks for /config/transmission/settings.json and uses /config/transmission as config directory if the settings file is present.
-This also means that Transmission will store its state here, so that you don't have to add torrents again when the container restarts.

-If you enable rpc-authentication in your Transmission settings, you need to provide your credentials in a file called transmission-credentials.txt and place it in your config directory.
-The file is on the same format as pia-credentials.txt, username and password.
-This is needed because we run a script hourly to get an open port, making us connectable, from PIA.
-To set this port in Transmission the script needs to know your rpc-authentication username and password.

-NB: Do not change the settings.json file while container is running.
-Transmission persist its config on shutdown, and this will override your changes.
-Stop the container, do configurations, then start it again.

 ### Access the WebUI
 But what's going on?
 My http://my-host:9091 isn't responding?